-The following is research concerning localized and regional paleontological topics.
-Some focus on fossilized creatures.
-These range from a phylum, all the way down to a particular species.
+The following is research concerning localized and regional paleontological topics, with some focusing on fossilized creatures.
+These range from a phylum down to a particular species.
 Other are shorter articles about terms or methods used in paleontology.

 Catalog of Research Pages

-Posts on this website are typically smaller research focused on a particular find, coupled with photography.
-The pages linked below are more comprehensive, written on a particular topic.
-The process is evolving as more is written.
+Posts on this website are typically minor research focused on a particular find, coupled with photography.
+The pages linked below are more comprehensive and written on a specific topic.
+The process is evolving as I write more.

 These are the most comprehensive articles.
-All of these contain references to other research that was used in constructing each manuscript.
+In addition, all of these contain references to other research used in constructing each manuscript.

-- Aviculopinna & Meekopinna – Research on two Pinnid genera used to help identify local pinnid fossils.
+- Aviculopinna & Meekopinna – Research on two Pinnid genera to help identify local pinnid fossils.

 - Naticopsis – A genus of gastropod that may solve the identity of what I originally considered to be Mourlonia.